 So without further adieu, here is our list of the best things to do in Cafayate besides drinking wine.

 Visit One of the Breweries in Cafayate

 Sick of hunting down the best wineries in Cafayate?
-Or maybe you made your partner come to Cafayate on a wine expendition and they are not an avid wine drinker like yourself?
-Whatever your “excuse” may be, trying one of the two breweries in town should be on your list of things to do in Cafayate.
+Or maybe you made your partner come to Cafayate on a wine expedition and they are not an avid wine drinker like yourself?
+Whatever your “excuse” maybe, trying one of the two breweries in town should be on your list of things to do in Cafayate.

 - Address: Victorio, Vicario Toscano 50, A4427 Cafayate, Salta, Argentina

 - Hours of Operation: Tuesday to Sunday from 7:00 pm – 3:00 am

 Seeing as how delicious the beers were at Bierhaus Cafayate, we decided to try the other local brewery.
 While La Ceveceria “La Cayetana” serves up decent beers, the service is not as great as Bierhaus Cafayate.
 But if you love beer, we recommend you check them out.
 Or, if you crave a beer earlier than 7:00 pm as these guys are even open for brunch!

 But do be wary of their posted hours of operations.
 We walked by the restaurant several times a day to find that it was closed.

 - Address: Camila Quintana de Niño Centro, A4427 Cafayate, Salta, Argentina